OutSystems/docs-bestpractices/src/lifecycle/app-lifecycle/managing-app-lifecycle-portfolio.md

 audience:
   - platform administrators
   - full stack developers
-  - team lead
   - architects
-  - technology leaders
+  - tech leads
 outsystems-tools:
   - lifetime
   - service center
-content-type:
+coverage-type:
-  - best practice
+  - evaluate
 ---

 # Managing the Application Lifecycle of Your Portfolio

 OutSystems provides out-of-the-box a unified console, [LifeTime](https://success.outsystems.com/Documentation/11/Managing_the_Applications_Lifecycle), to manage the applications’ lifecycle.
 It gives you visibility of all stages of your applications, manages the deployment of applications, IT users, and security across all environments.